 Effective inventory management is a skill, but it’s also a collection of processes that can be streamlined simply by using the right tools and methodologies.
-Read on for our top tips on how to manage inventory effectively within your small or medium sized retail business.
+Read on for our top tips on how to manage inventory effectively within your retail business.

 Do you currently know for a fact which products are under and over stocked across each of your stores?
 Are you confident in which categories are selling?
 Having real-time reports and dashboards that allow you get visibility, unveil blind-spots and make data-driven decisions is a critical aspect of mastering how to manage inventory in your retail store.

 There are untold benefits from integrating inventory control processes across your eCommerce and bricks and mortar store(s).
 Having an accurate, holistic business-wide view that factors in stock on hand, laybys and back orders in real time is the foundation of inventory management.
-Without this, the remaining points in this article become challenging and duplicative.
+Without this, the remaining processes discussed below challenging and duplicative.

 One invaluable aspect to optimising your inventory is to assign certain products with priority levels through the use of ABC analysis.
 For example,